QuantumProductions/eth-lawyer/readme.md

 ```

 with wei defaulting to 0.

-You can do lawyer.contract and use the web3 API directly.

 I recommend you read the index.js here.
 This is a simple module and it's good to know what it's doing under the hood.